3v1n0/pywws/doc_src/guides/weather_ini.rst

  [paths]
  templates = /home/$USER/weather/templates/
  graph_templates = /home/$USER/weather/graph_templates/
- user_calib = /home/jim/weather/modules/usercalib
+ user_calib = /home/$USER/weather/modules/usercalib
  work = /tmp/weather
+ local_files = /home/$USER/weather/results/

-These three entries specify where your text templates and graph templates are stored, where temporary files should be created, and (if you have one) the location of your calibration module.
+These entries specify where your text templates and graph templates are stored, where temporary files should be created, where template output (that is not uploaded) should be put, and (if you have one) the location of your calibration module.

 live: tasks to be done every 48 seconds
 ---------------------------------------
 ::

  [live]
- services = ['underground']
+ services = ['underground_rf']
- twitter = []
- text = []
+ text = [('yowindow.xml', 'L')]
  plot = []
- yowindow = /home/jim/data/yowindow.xml

 This section specifies tasks that are to be carried out for every data sample during 'live logging', i.e. every 48 seconds.
 It is unlikely that you'd want to do anything other than upload to Weather Underground or update your YoWindow file this often.

 ``services`` is a list of 'services' to upload data to.
 Each one listed must have a configuration file in ``pywws/services/``.
 See :doc:`../api/pywws.toservice` for more detail.

-``twitter`` is a list of text templates to be processed and posted to Twitter.

-``text`` and ``plot`` are lists of text and plot templates to be processed and uploaded to your website.
+``text`` and ``plot`` are lists of text and plot templates to be processed and, optionally, uploaded to your website.

-``yowindow`` is the full path of an xml file to be generated for a YoWindow weather widget (see http://yowindow.com/).
-If you don't use YoWindow, leave this entry out.
+.. versionchanged:: 13.05_r1013
+   added a ``'yowindow.xml'`` template.
+   Previously yowindow files were generated by a separate module, invoked by a ``yowindow`` entry in the ``[live]`` section.
+   This older syntax still works, but is deprecated.

 logged: tasks to be done every time the station logs a data record
 ------------------------------------------------------------------